carbonfive/AsteroidsVR/README.md

 1. Import CardboardSDKForUnity by, again, clicking Assets > Import Package > Custom Package.
 1. Select the CardboardSDKForUnity.unitypackage
 1. Import all of its assets.
+You may get a warning about the package containing referencing outdated APIs, and an offer to have them automatically updated.
+You can accept this offer safely.
 1. From the Cardboard > Prefabs folder of the assets pane, drag the CardboardMain prefab into the Hierarchy.
 1. Delete the original Main Camera
 1. Switch to Game view, and press play.
 You should see a stereoscopic view.